maurilio-spereira/VBAxSAP_Integration/README.md

 #RPA Extract Account Ledgers 2.0
   Extracts Journal Entries Reports for the selected accounts and periods from SAP along with SAP status bar messages

+#RPA LALUR 2.0
+  Extracts and formats journal entries and trial balance reports from SAP with period and cost centers parameters